Hockey257/Hockey257.github.io/_posts/2018-03-03-Blocky-Games.md

   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>I thought I had a really good go in this lesson programing in blocky games and had tried my best to figure out which codes would make certain things either change colour or move into a different direction. </td>
+    <td>I thought I had a really good go in this lesson programing in Blockly Games and had tried my best to figure out which codes would make certain things either change colour or move into a different direction. </td>
   </tr>
   <tr>
     <td>Engagement</td>